Kyle Shanahan: 2021 season

+2022 season

 In 2022, Shanahan led the 49ers to a 13–4 regular season mark, which earned the team the NFC West title and the #2-seed in the NFC for the postseason.
 The 49ers accomplished their regular season success despite injuries to Trey Lance and Jimmy Garoppolo.
 The emergence of rookie Brock Purdy as the team's starting quarterback in the latter part of the season contributed to the team's success, as well as providing a terrific narrative, as Purdy had been the last player drafted that year, earning that year's tongue-in-cheek title of Mr. Irrelevant.
 Shanahan helped lead the 49ers to a third NFC Championship Game appearance in four seasons following victories over the Seattle Seahawks during the Wild Card Round and the Dallas Cowboys in the Divisional Round.
 During the NFC Championship Game against the Philadelphia Eagles, the 49ers were forced to substitute Josh Johnson in for an injured Purdy.
 Johnson suffered a concussion and was forced to leave the game as well.
 Purdy then returned to finish the game, but was ineffective due to his injury, virtually unable to throw.
 The 49ers lost on the road 31–7.
 For the season, Shanahan came in second place in voting for the AP Coach of the year award, this time behind Brian Daboll of the Giants.

+2023 season

 Prior to the 2023 season, Shanahan signed a contract extension through 2027.
 In 2023, he led the 49ers to a 12–5 record, winning the NFC West for the second straight season and being named a finalist for the AP Coach of the Year award.
 He led the team to victories over the Green Bay Packers in the Divisional Round and the Detroit Lions in the NFC Championship game, where they stormed back from a 24–7 halftime deficit against Detroit, en route to Super Bowl LVIII, where San Francisco faced the Kansas City Chiefs in a rematch of Super Bowl LIV.

 Like the initial matchup between the two teams four years earlier, the 49ers opened up a 10-point lead before Kansas City rallied and eventually emerged victorious yet again, this time by a score of 25–22 in overtime.
 It was just the second overtime game in Super Bowl history, the first being Super Bowl LI in which Shanahan had served as offensive coordinator for the Atlanta Falcons.
 He received backlash for electing to receive possession first in overtime after winning the coin toss, rather than let Patrick Mahomes and the Chiefs offense see the field first, which would have allowed the 49ers to gameplan based on the result of Kansas City's drive, since both offenses would get an opportunity in the extra period, regardless of whether or not a touchdown was scored in the first drive, after new postseason overtime rules were implemented following the 2021–22 NFL playoffs.
 Shanahan was also criticized after some 49ers players claimed that they were not aware of the updated overtime rules.